Credit Card Processing

 Merchant Statement: A Guide on How to Read a Merchant Processing Statement

-Read on to learn how to decrypt your merchant processing statement and why it’s important to review it regularly.
+Continue reading to learn how to understand your merchant processing statement and why it’s essential to review it regularly.

 What is a Merchant Statement?

-A merchant statement is a document that merchants receive on a monthly basis detailing customer transactions and fees charged.
+A merchant statement is a document that merchants receive every month detailing customer transactions and fees charged.

 The merchant account statement typically includes a deposit summary with a breakdown of each party’s fees.
 Details about any fee the processor charged are usually detailed here.

-At first glance, it may appear like a merchant services statement is difficult to read.
+At first glance, a merchant services statement may seem difficult to read.
 However, understanding the pricing model and discount methods can help you determine the best processing rates for your business.

 Why it’s Important to Read and Understand Your Merchant Services Statement

-Reviewing and understanding your merchant statement is crucial.
-It’s a great way to keep track of the growth of your business.
+Reviewing and understanding your merchant statement is crucial and a great way to monitor your business’s growth.

-The merchant statement details your monthly transactions and includes your sales activity, including chargebacks to your merchant account.
-The details of the credit card processing fees that your business is being charged are also included.
+Your merchant statement details your monthly transactions and sales activity, including chargebacks to your merchant account.
+It also includes details of the credit card processing fees your business is being charged.

-A chargeback occurs when a customer requests their credit card provider return a charge to their account.
-The customer may initiate a chargeback because they did not purchase the product or service, was purchased without them knowing, was unhappy with the product/service, or never received it.
+A chargeback occurs when a customer requests that their credit card provider return a charge to their account.
+The customer may initiate a chargeback because they did not purchase the product or service, it was purchased without their knowledge, they were unhappy with the product/service, or they never received it.

 Chargebacks may also occur because of a stolen credit card or identity theft.
-8 out of 10 merchants have reported an increase in “friendly fraud” during the COVID-19 pandemic.
-Friendly fraud is a type of chargeback that occurs when the individual who reported the charge as unauthorized had knowledge, somehow benefited or was complicit with the transaction.
+Eight out of ten merchants have reported an increase in “friendly fraud” during the COVID-19 pandemic.
+Friendly fraud is a type of chargeback that occurs when the individual who reported the charge as unauthorized had knowledge, somehow benefited, or was complicit with the transaction.

 Below is an example of how chargebacks are detailed on your merchant statement.
 You will see the last four digits of the card initiating the chargeback, along with the reason code, amount charged, chargeback date, and transaction date.

-Your payment processor, a merchant services provider, charges you for each card transaction your business runs.
-Regularly reviewing these credit card processing fees is important as they typically change twice a year.
+Your payment processor charges you for each card transaction your business runs.
+Regularly reviewing these credit card processing fees is vital as they typically change twice a year.

-These fee changes are usually small but can add up if you don’t keep an eye on them.
+These fee changes are usually small but can add up if you don’t monitor them.
 There are two main cost components that you can use to separate and analyze your merchant processing statement:

-• Wholesale or Base Cost – These are interchange fees and assessments.
-Interchange fees are charged by banks to process each transaction.
-They vary depending on the card brand.
-Assessments are the fees that are paid to the card companies themselves.
-These costs are fixed amounts that can’t be negotiated.
+• Wholesale or Base Cost – These are interchange fees.
+Interchange fees are charged by card brand companies like Visa and Mastercard to process each transaction.
+They vary depending on the card brand company and are fixed amounts that cannot be negotiated.

-Your payment processor may include the percentages charged for these components on your merchant processing statement.
-That makes it easy to see how much in fees you’re paying each month.
+Your payment processor may include the percentages charged for these components on your merchant statement.
+This makes it easy to see how much you’re paying in fees each month.
 If you aren’t able to calculate your fees or your statement doesn’t include this information, be sure to contact your processor and ask for this information.

 How to Read a Merchant Statement